Combine and conquer: model averaging for out-of-distribution forecasting: Conclusions

-Second, in applying our proposed model averaging approach, an analyst needs to define what \emph{distribution} means.
-In our work, we have focussed on the obvious example of trip distance.
-A core opportunity for future work is thus the investigation of out-of-distribution performance considering attributes other than trip distance alone, for example, going outside the range of socio-economic characteristics covered by the estimation data, or combinations of socio-economic characteristics not covered in the estimation data.
+There are, of course, some opportunities for further refinement.
+The key one relates to the fact that, in applying our proposed model averaging approach, an analyst needs to define what \emph{distribution} means.
+In our work, we have focused on the obvious example of trip distance, for which there were pragmatic reasons, but also given that trip distance embodies key information in relation to similarity between trips.
+A core opportunity for future work is thus the investigation of out-of-distribution performance considering attributes besides trip distance alone, for example, going outside the range of socio-economic characteristics covered by the estimation data, or combinations of socio-economic characteristics not covered in the estimation data.
 Out-of-distribution could also take on a multivariate nature, thus covering multiple trip characteristics at the same time.
+This, however, then also necessitates care by the analyst in defining what constitutes within-distribution and out-of-distribution.

-Finally, we used MLP for the model averaging structure.
-Other meta-models, such as hybrid architectures approaches like TasteNetMNL \citep[cf.][]{HAN2022166}, are an interesting avenue for future research.
+Finally, we employed an MLP as the meta-model within the model averaging framework.
+The literature on ensemble and stacking architectures in machine learning offers a broad range of methodological extensions that could further enhance such meta-modelling approaches \citep[e.g.][]{shaikh2024fundamental}.
+Future research could, for instance, investigate deep stacking networks, Bayesian ensemble formulations, or ensemble distillation methods to improve model robustness and generalisation, particularly in data-scarce settings.
+Furthermore, in cases where a larger number of explanatory variables are available and one wishes to understand their importance, more structured meta-models, such as a logistic regression model or hybrid models, such as TasteNet \citealp{HAN2022166} can be explored.